 You can also use all lactose-free or plant-based cheese to make this vegan and dairy-free.
 Just avoid anything that’s cashew-based if staying low FODMAP.
 This brand is great for mozzarella.

 I know there are some hard lines around lactose for certain people, and others that argue about its inflammatory qualities.
-But cheese is something that I keep in my life in moderation because of dishes like this vegetarian eggplant lasagna.
+But cheese is something that I keep in my life in moderation to add some sense of indulgence to low FODMAP vegetarian recipes.
 If you don’t use too heavy a hand and moderate your portions, you don’t have to end up a bloated gassy mess.
 That is one of the beauties of the low FODMAP diet is teaching that type of moderation, even if remembering quantities like 1.4 ounces of mozzarella is annoying and unrealistic.

 If you want an eggplant casserole recipe without cheese, check out this Turkish inspired option.